 Director, Statistics and Methods Section, Research Core, University of Michigan Injury Prevention Center

-Research Assistant Professor, Emergency Medicine, U-M Medical School
+Research Associate Professor, Emergency Medicine, U-M Medical School

-Dr. Goldstick is a Research Assistant Professor in the U-M Department of Emergency Medicine and the Director of the Statistics and Methods Core of the U-M Injury Prevention Center.
-He has extensive experience with design and implementation of statistical analysis plans for public health and injury-related research in a variety of settings.
+Dr. Goldstick is a Research Associate Professor in the U-M Department of Emergency Medicine, and the Director of the Statistics and Methods Section of the Research Core of the U-M Injury Prevention Center.
+He has extensive experience with the design and implementation of statistical analysis plans for public health and injury-related research in a variety of settings.

 Dr. Goldstick specializes in spatial and longitudinal data analysis and predictive analytics.
 His primary substantive interests are public health applications involving substance use and violence, and clinical risk prediction for outcomes like violent injury, stroke, and drug overdose.